-What Exercises Are Used to Treat Juvenile Rheumatoid Arthritis?
+What Is Juvenile Rheumatoid Arthritis?

 Are There Complications With Juvenile Rheumatoid Arthritis?

 Eye problems are linked to some forms of JRA, so keep up with your child’s eye tests.

 JRA can also cause problems with oral health if it affects the jaw and makes it hard to brush and floss teeth.
 Dentists can recommend special toothbrushes and flossing gear to help children take care of their mouths.

 People with JRA often have temporal mandibular joint (TMJ) or jaw pain.
 Certain exercises can curb jaw pain and stiffness.
 If the lower jaw doesn’t develop correctly, it can cause an overbite.
 An orthodontist can usually fix this.
 In some cases, surgery may be needed.

 You may also want to check with your child’s doctor about their weight.
 Some people with the condition may need more calories.
 Others may gain too much weight because they have problems being active, or because of medication side effects.
 Extra weight is bad for the joints.

 Most children with JRA recover from the disease fully.
 With proper treatment, permanent damage is now rare.